The New Abnormal: Increased Wildfire Threat

 Additional information on the inspection program:

-Investing in a strong and resilient grid means we are looking at long-standing and new technologies and equipment to help mitigate wildfires.
+Investing in a strong and resilient grid means we are looking at both established as well as new technologies and equipment to help mitigate wildfire risk.

 - Examples include the installation of covered conductors (insulated wires) and composite poles.